Jhonattan2121/zecfaucet/README.md

 2) Change directory back to zecfaucet, configure and build the frontend.

 Edit `src/http-common.js` and change `baseURL` to your ip address or domain.

+Edit `/src/components/ReceiveZec.vue` and change `vue-hcaptcha sitekey` to your hcaptcha site key.
+Edit `.dot` and set `HCAPTCHA_SECRET` to your hcaptcha secret key.

 Edit `server.js` if using https change `useHttps` to `true` and configure the certificates at the bottom of the file.

 Build the Vue app for distribution